xf8b/documentation/docs/xf8bot/commands/info/memberinfo.md

 # Information Command

-The `memberinfo` command tells information about the member, such as their roles or when they joined the server .
+The `memberinfo` command tells information about the member, such as their roles or when they joined the server.

 **Anyone can use this command.**